rrlove/utils/remember.md

 samtools faidx reference.fasta
 ```

-"I plotted my data and they look bizarre!":

-Are you using a density plot with inappropriate range constraints?
+"I plotted my data and they look bizarre!" : Are you using a density plot with inappropriate range constraints?